delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

 In this exercise, you will:

   * Add the AdventureWorks2008R2 dSource into Delphix and bring in the initial backup

+With an environment set up, users can then sync databases into Delphix.
+The Delphix engine will read the source database and create a dSource (a custom object).
+The dSource is not a functional image of the database but a storage-efficient object from which virtual databases can be created.
+When creating a dSource, Delphix will pull over the complete data set using standard database protocols.
+Subsequent sync operations, as governed by user-defined policies, will pull only incremental changes.

 ### Steps